 When you enter a space, whether a home, a business, or a site, you don’t expect to be harmed.
 However, accidents can happen anywhere, anytime.
 If you were injured on another person’s property, and that person is at fault, you are entitled to compensation for any injuries or losses suffered.

-Our experienced attorneys at The Bussey Law Firm, P.C. can help you get the compensation you deserve.
+Our experienced Teller County premises liability lawyers at The Bussey Law Firm, P.C. can help you get the compensation you deserve.
 We have an impressive track record of gaining favorable compensation for our clients in a range of personal injury cases, whether through a settlement or by taking it to trial.

-If you have been injured on another person’s premises in Teller County and want to investigate your legal options or pursue litigation, call our team today at (719) 475-2555 for a free consultation.
+If you have been injured on another person’s property in Teller County and want to investigate your legal options or pursue litigation, call our team today at (719) 475-2555 for a free consultation.

 There are many ways a person can be injured on another’s property.
 However, there are some common examples of premises liability that are often subject to legal action.
 These include: